Meet Isaiah

 Raised in the Community

-Isaiah T. Martin III, commonly known as Xeyah (zay-ah), was born at Einstein Hospital in Philadelphia under emergency circumstances, surviving an umbilical cord complication at birth.
-Raised by working-class parents, his at the time mother, was an administrative assistant in Norristown, and his father, a ramp service worker who refueled airplanes — Isaiah’s earliest years were shaped in the heart of Philly.
-From PHA housing on South 5th Street to splitting time between his grandparents in Point Breeze, Germantown, and Nicetown, then, eventually settling in Southwest Philadelphia, Isaiah’s story is deeply grounded in the neighborhoods and communities he now serves.
+Isaiah T. Martin III, commonly known as Xeyah (pronounced Zay-ah), was born at Einstein Hospital in Philadelphia under emergency circumstances, surviving a life-threatening umbilical cord complication at birth.
+Raised by working-class parents—his mother, an administrative assistant in Norristown at the time, and his father, a ramp service worker who refueled airplanes—Isaiah’s earliest years were shaped in the heart of Philadelphia.
+From living in PHA housing on South 5th Street to splitting time between his grandparents in Point Breeze, Germantown, and Nicetown, and eventually settling in Southwest Philadelphia, Isaiah’s story is deeply rooted in the neighborhoods and communities he now serves.

 Early Struggles